 Low pay, mistrust and general dissatisfaction with the Kabul government are cited as possible reasons for killings.

-General Martin Dempsey, the chairman of the US joint chiefs of staff committee, has termed the increasing occurrence of “insider attacks” by Afghan security forces on foreign troops “a very serious threat” to the war effort in that country.
+General Martin Dempsey, the chairman of the US Joint Chiefs of Staff Committee, termed the threat of such attacks “a very serious threat” to the war effort.

-Dempsey said that the Afghan government needed to take the problem as seriously as US commanders and officials.
+Dempsey said the Afghan government needs to take the problem as seriously as do US commanders and officials.

 The four soldiers were found dead and two wounded when a response team arrived at the scene from a nearby checkpoint, a spokesman for the coalition said.

 One of the six members of the Afghan National Police (ANP) operating the observation post with six coalition troops was also found dead, while the other five had disappeared.
-“The fighting had stopped by the time the responders arrived,” Major Adam Wojack, a spokesman for the NATO-led coalition, said.
+“The fighting had stopped by the time the responders arrived,” said Major Adam Wojack, a spokesman for the NATO-led coalition.

 It was unclear if the police officer who was killed was one of the attackers, Al Jazeera’s Bernard Smith in Kabul reported.